robvdlv/softwarebrewery.nl/readme.md

 * Bachelor of ICT, Software & Business Engineering (University of Applied Sciences, Amsterdam)

 # Contact
-Available for contract and consultancy work.<br/>
+Currently unavailable for contract and consultancy work.<br/>
 Contact me to inquire for my next availability.

 [(+31) 6 24 180 174](tel:+31624180174)<br/>